When Does Translation Require Context? A Data-driven, Multilingual Exploration: Exploring Context-aware MT

 \subsection{Commercial Models}

-To assess if commercially available machine translation engines are able to leverage context and therefore do well in the MuDA Benchmark, we consider two engines:\footnote{\url{translate.google.com}, \url{deepl.com}} (1) the \textit{Google Cloud Translation} v2 API.
-In early experiments, we assessed that this model only does sentence-level translation, but included it due to its widespread usage and recognition; (2) the \textit{DeepL} v2 API.
-This model advertises its usage of context as part of their translations and our experiments confirm this.
+To assess if commercially available machine translation engines are able to leverage context and therefore do well in MuDA, we consider two engines:\footnote{\url{translate.google.com}, \url{deepl.com}.
+Translations were obtain from version of engines available in \textbf{April 2021}} (1) the \textit{Google Cloud Translation} v2 API.
+In early experiments, we assessed that this model only does sentence-level translation, but included it due to its widespread usage; (2) the \textit{DeepL} v2 API.
+This model advertises its usage of context as part of translations and our experiments confirm this.
 Early experimentation with other providers (Amazon and Azure) indicated that these are not context-aware so we refrained from evaluating them.

-To obtain the translations for each provider, we feed the whole document into an API request.
-To re-segment the translation, we include special marker tokens in the source document that are preserved during translation and split the translation on those tokens.
-For DeepL, we also evaluate a \textit{sentence-level} version, where we feed each sentence in a document separately, to compare with its document-level counterpart.
+To obtain provider translations, we feed the documents into an API request.
+To re-segment the translation into sentences, we include special marker tokens in the source that are preserved during translation and split the translation on those tokens.
+We also evaluate a \textit{sentence-level} version of DeepL where we feed each sentence separately to compare with its document-level counterpart.